 - Restaurants with to-go, curbside, or outdoor dining service

-- Wineries and wine tasting rooms with to-go, curbside or outdoor service
+- Wineries and wine tasting rooms with to-go, curbside, or outdoor dining service

 - Bars and breweries where meals are provided with to-go, curbside or outdoor service

 - Retail stores and shopping malls with modifications